-- Understand the context of CAHRAs that have been identified in the processor's supply chain. - Clarify the information on chain of custody, activities and relationships of all upstream suppliers obtained for the red flag review in Step 1C. - Identify the locations and qualitative conditions of the extraction, trade, handling and export of the mica by implementing Step 1 C1 to C4 (i.e., a chain of custody or traceability system). - Obtain and maintain up to date on-theground information for use in processor risk assessment according to the OECD Guidance Appendix (See Box 3).
+- 5.5.12.
+Understand the context of CAHRAs that have been identified in the processor's supply chain. - 5.5.13.
+Clarify the information on chain of custody, activities and relationships of all upstream suppliers obtained for the red flag review in Step 1C. - 5.5.14.
+Identify the locations and qualitative conditions of the extraction, trade, handling and export of the mica by implementing Step 1 C1 to C4 (i.5., a chain of custody or traceability system). - 5.5.15.
+Obtain and maintain up to date on-the-ground information for use in processor risk assessment according to the OECD Guidance Appendix (See Box 3).

-OECD Step 2C - Assess Risks in the Supply Chain (Where red flag review confirms the need for Annex II risk assessment on mica known or suspected to be from CAHRAs): The processor must cross-check the factual information available, including the facts provided by the on-the-ground assessment team against the processor policy and standards and carry out a risk assessment.
+OECD Step 2C - Assess Risks in the Supply Chain (Where red flag review confirms the need for Annex II risk assessment on mica known or suspected to be from CAHRAs):

+5.5.16.
+The processor must cross-check the factual information available, including the facts provided by the on-the-ground assessment team against the processor policy and standards and carry out a risk assessment.
 These standards include national laws of the processor's own country and those of mica origin, transport and re-export.
 The processor must also take into account legally binding documents governing operations and business relations, as well as other relevant laws.

-- Design and implement a process to use all relevant available information obtained in Step 2B in a comparison with the following: - 1.1.
-The principles and standards of the processor supply chain policy referencing Annex II - 1.2.
-National laws of the countries; - 1.2.1. where the processor is domiciled or publicly-traded (if applicable); - 1.2.2. from which the mica originate; and - 1.2.3. of transport or re-export. - 1.3.
-Legal instruments governing processor operations and business relations, such as financing agreements, contractor agreements and supplier agreements - 1.4.
-Other relevant international instruments such as the OECD Guidelines for Multinational Enterprises, international human rights and humanitarian law.4
+- 5.5.17.
+Design and implement a process to use all relevant available information obtained in Step 2B in a comparison with the following: - 5.5.17.1.
+The principles and standards of the processor supply chain policy referencing Annex - 5.5.17.2.
+National laws of the countries: - where the processor is domiciled or publicly-traded (if applicable); - o from which the mica originate; and - o of transport or re-export. - 5.5.17.3.
+Legal instruments governing processor operations and business relations, such as financing agreements, contractor agreements and supplier agreements - 5.5.17.4.
+Other relevant international instruments such as the OECD Guidelines for Multinational Enterprises, international human rights and humanitarian law. - 5.5.18.
 If the outcome of the comparison identifies any reasonable inconsistency between factual information and their standard, that is an identified risk with potential adverse impact to which Step 3 applies.